artur-ciocanu/launch.en/help/launch-reference/client-side-information/deploy-javascript-tags-to-opt-in-to-launch.md

 * Track download links
 * Track outbound links

-When these settings are not selected, [!DNL Platform Launch] does not fire [!DNL Adobe Analytics] automatically. [!DNL Analytics] fires only if you specifically tell it to in a rule action.
+When these settings are not selected, Platform does not fire [!DNL Adobe Analytics] automatically. [!DNL Analytics] fires only if you specifically tell it to in a rule action.
 Use the rule conditions to determine when and what to fire.
 For example, to use cookies to determine opt-in status, set a data element to read that cookie and use it as a condition in the rule to determine when to fire the Send Beacon action.

 Separately, you could consider using the [Adobe opt-in object](https://experienceleague.adobe.com/docs/id-service/using/implementation/opt-in-service/optin-overview.html) to control the firing of this tag in concert with your consent management platform.